pypyr/pypyr/README.rst

   $ pypyr --name mypipelinename

   # run pipelines/mypipelinename.yaml with INFO logging level
-  $ pypyr --name pipelinename --log 20
+  $ pypyr --name mypipelinename --log 20

   # run pipelines/mypipelinename.yaml with an input context.
 For this input to
-  # be available to your pipeline you need to specify a context_parser on your
+  # be available to your pipeline you need to specify a context_parser in your
-  # pipeline.
+  # pipeline yaml.
-  $ pypyr --name pipelinename --context 'mykey=value'
+  $ pypyr --name mypipelinename --context 'mykey=value'

 Get cli help
 ------------